 Naming convention

-This sounds boring.
-It is the difference between an account you can analyze in 3 minutes and one you give up on after 10.
-Use a strict naming convention, force everyone on the team to follow it.
+It sounds boring, and it is also the difference between an account you can read in 3 minutes and one you abandon after 10.
+Pick a strict naming convention and force the whole team to follow it.

 Format we use: